Cyborgnetical/cyborgnetical.github.io/src/content/notes/AP World History/Unit 7 - Global Conflicts/Unit 7.3 - WW1.md

 - U-boats - Underwater boats AKA submarines
 - Battleships - Large boats filled with guns capable of bombing shores, expensive to operate

+# Total War
+- All portions of nation allocated to war.
+- Many factories dedicated to the mass production of guns and equipment
+- Large portions of civilian drafted with elaborate plan
+	- Once mobilization starts, it can't be stopped
+- Both civilian and military targets considered
 # Fronts

 ## Western Front